SMART Lab Frequently Asked Questions

-No, you can accumulate the required hours over multiple sessions.
+No, you can accumulate the required hours over multiple sessions within that week.

 There is an application on the desktop that is called “SMART Lab User Data”.
-Using this application by putting in the date range that you would like to check you can see how many hours you have accumulated over that time range.
+Using this application you can see how many hours you have accumulated over that time range.